-AWARD CODE 8582
+EXAMINATION BOARD AQA AWARD CODE 8582

-Pupils will receive one lesson of practical PE and one lesson of theoretical PE per week.
+Pupils will receive one lesson of practical PE and one lesson of theoretical PE per week in Years 9 and 10.
+In Year 11 they will receive two theory lessons per week.
 It is important that all students choosing the subject are regularly taking part in more than one sport either inside or outside of school.
 We would expect them to attend extra-curricular clubs, team practices and matches when selected and hopefully to be a member of one or more clubs outside of school hours.